-- Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements. - Ensure there are appropriate and up-to-date policies regarding online safety; including a staff code of conduct policy and school workforce acceptable use policy, which covers acceptable use of technology. - Ensure that suitable and appropriate filtering and monitoring systems are in place and work with technical staff to monitor the safety and security of our systems and networks. - Ensure that online safety is embedded within a progressive curriculum, which enables all learners to develop an age-appropriate understanding of online safety. - Support the DSL and any deputies by ensuring they have sufficient time and resources to fulfil their online safety responsibilities. - Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local and national support. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology. - Audit and evaluate online safety practice to identify strengths and areas for improvement.
+- Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements. - Ensure there are appropriate and up-to-date policies regarding online safety; including a staff code of conduct/behaviour policy and/or acceptable use policy, which covers acceptable use of technology. - Ensure that suitable and appropriate filtering and monitoring systems are in place and work with technical staff to monitor the safety and security of our systems and networks. - Ensure that online safety is embedded within a progressive curriculum, which enables all learners to develop an age-appropriate understanding of online safety. - Support the DSL and any deputies by ensuring they have sufficient time and resources to fulfil their online safety responsibilities. - Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local, and national support. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology. - Audit and evaluate online safety practice to identify strengths and areas for improvement.

-Filters and monitoring
+18.2 Filters and monitoring

-Education broadband connectivity is provided through Schools broadband.
+Education broadband connectivity is provided through Virgin Media.

-- We use Smoothwall which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list.
+- We use 'Smoothwall' which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming, and sites of an illegal nature. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - If learners discover unsuitable sites, they will be required to: - turn off monitor/screen and report the concern immediate to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputy) and/or technical staff. - o The breach will be recorded via CPOMS and escalated as appropriate.

-- If learners discover unsuitable sites, they will be required to: - Click on Hector Protector button, minimise the window or turn off the screen and report the concern immediate to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputy), online safety leader and/or technical staff. - The breach will be recorded and escalated as appropriate. - o Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies. - Technology in this area evolves and changes rapidly.
-The Governing Body will review this policy at least annually. - The policy will also be revised following any national or local policy requirements, any child protection concerns or any changes to the technical infrastructure - We will regularly monitor internet use and evaluate online safety mechanisms to ensure that this policy is consistently applied.
-(Through an email system which sends reports to the DSL and Deputy about any breaches or concerns) - To ensure they have oversight of online safety, the headteacher will be informed of online safety concerns, as appropriate. - The named governor for safeguarding will report on a regular basis to the governing body on online safety practice and incidents, including outcomes. - Any issues identified via monitoring will be incorporated into our action planning. - The governing body of St Wilfrid's School will do all that they reasonably can to limit children's exposure to the above risks from the school's IT system.
+- Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies. - Technology in this area evolves and changes rapidly.
+The Governing Body will review this policy at least annually. - The policy will also be revised following any national or local policy requirements, any child protection concerns or any changes to the technical infrastructure - We will regularly monitor internet use and evaluate online safety mechanisms to ensure that this policy is consistently applied. - To ensure they have oversight of online safety, the headteacher will be informed of online safety concerns, as appropriate. - The named governor for safeguarding will report on a regular basis to the governing body on online safety practice and incidents, including outcomes. - Any issues identified via monitoring will be incorporated into our action planning. - The governing body of this school will do all that they reasonably can to limit children's exposure to the above risks from the school's IT system.
 As part of this process, the governing body will ensure the school has appropriate filters and monitoring systems in place. - Whilst considering their responsibility to safeguard and promote the welfare of children, and provide them with a safe environment in which to learn, the governing body will consider the age range of the pupils, the number of pupils, how often they access the IT system and the proportionality of costs vs risks. - The governing body will also have regard to the following: Whilst it is essential that governing bodies and proprietors ensure that appropriate filters and monitoring systems are in place, they should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.
-(KCSIE 2019 pg94)
+(KCSIE 2020 pg103)